-- 8.(1) The following interests in land are exempt from taxation under this Law to the extent indicated: - (a) subject to subsection (2), any interest in land held or occupied by a member of the First Nation: - (b) subject to subsection (2), any interest in land held or occupied by the First Nation or a First Nation Corporation; - (c) a building used for public school purposes or for a purpose ancillary to the operation of a public school, and the land on which the building stands; - (d) a building used or occupied by a religious body and used for public worship, religious education or as a church hall, and the land on which the building stands;

-- (e) an institutional building used to provide housing accommodation for the elderly or persons suffering from physical or mental disability, not operated for profit, and the land on which the building stands; and - (f) that land of a cemetery actually used for burial purposes. - (2) The exemptions in paragraphs (1)(a) and (b) do not apply to interests in land that are held by a member of the First Nation, the First Nation, or a First Nation Corporation, as the case may be, where that interest in land is actually occupied by someone other than a member of the First Nation, the First Nation, or a First Nation Corporation. - (3) An exemption from taxation applies only to that portion of a building occupied or used for the purpose for which the exemption is granted, and a proportionate part of the land on which the building stands.
+- 8.(1) The following interests in land are exempt from taxation under this Law to the extent indicated: - (a) subject to subsection (2), any interest in land held or occupied by a member of the First Nation: - (b) subject to subsection (2), any interest in land held or occupied by the First Nation or a First Nation Corporation; - (c) a building used for public school purposes or for a purpose ancillary to the operation of a public school, and the land on which the building stands; - (d) a building used or occupied by a religious body and used for public worship, religious education or as a church hall, and the land on which the building stands; - (e) a building used solely as a hospital, not operated for profit, and the land on which the building stands; - (f) a building used as a university, technical institute or public college, not operated for profit, and the land on which the building stands; - (g) an institutional building used to provide housing accommodation for the elderly or persons suffering from physical or mental disability, not operated for profit, and the land on which the building stands; and - (h) that land of a cemetery actually used for burial purposes. - (2) The exemptions in subsections (1)(a) and (b) do not apply to interests in land that are held by a member of the First Nation, the First Nation, or a First Nation Corporation, as the case may be, where that interest in land is actually occupied by someone other than a member of the First Nation, the First Nation, or a First Nation Corporation. - (3) An exemption from taxation applies only to that portion of a building occupied or used for the purpose for which the exemption is granted, and a proportionate part of the land on which the building stands.